0xDexter0us/blog/content/posts/ccc-h1ctf.md

 {{< image src="/images/ccc-h1ctf/image-20210604025003604.png" position="center" style="border-radius: 5px;" >}}
 ---
 {{< image src="/images/ccc-h1ctf/image-20210604025015169.png" position="center" style="border-radius: 5px;" >}}

-After further analysis we got a big confirmation that we are on right track, when we saw this unsanitised SQL query and we knew we have to deal with SQLi here.
+After further analysis we got a big confirmation that we are on the right track, when we saw this unsanitised SQL query and we knew we have to deal with SQLi here.

 {{< image src="/images/ccc-h1ctf/image-20210604015150785.png" position="center" style="border-radius: 5px;" >}}

-so we first tried to figure out ways to make connection to our server but for some reasons none of them worked and we were facing a blind SQL injection so were not even greeted with any SQL error in case we messed up our payloads, after alot of googling and write-up reading we came to conclusion that we are facing a Union Based Blind SQL Injection so we have to use payloads in this format as the code in db.sql indicates
+so we first tried to figure out ways to make connection to our server but for some reasons none of them worked and we were facing a blind SQL injection so were not even greeted with any SQL error in case we messed up our payloads, after a lot of googling and write-up reading we came to conclusion that we are facing a Union Based Blind SQL Injection so we have to use payloads in this format as the code in db.sql indicates

 ```sql
 -1 union select 1,127.0.0.1,32 --